Buildings Archaeology Casework

 Teal-Logo-Mottled[24030].png

-We are able to choose which LBC applications we comment on and when to provide specialist advice.
-This role means we are able to intervene and offer advice to make sure that important traces of our shared history are not lost among the inevitable and ongoing process of change in the world around us.
+We are able to intervene and offer advice to make sure that important traces of our shared history are not lost among the inevitable and ongoing process of change in the world around us.

 Recent Casework